muratk5n/thirdwave/en/README.md

 ---

-*Shot Caller* - it could get gruesome at times but worth it..
+*Shot Caller* - gruesome at times but worth it..

 ---